AlexIoannides/alexioannides/content/data-engineering/pyspark_etl.md

 brew install pipenv
 ```

-For more information, including advanced configuration options, see the [official pipenv documentation](https://docs.pipenv.org).
+For more information, including advanced configuration options, see the [official Pipenv documentation](https://docs.pipenv.org).

 ### Installing this Projects' Dependencies